ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 may require correction.

-The initial part requires us to determine the absolute difference between the total and sum of the components.
+The initial part requires us to determine the absolute difference between the predictive and sum of the components.

 ```bash
     |predictive_value - sum_of_components| = absolute_difference_threshold.
 ```

-Note: The computed absolute difference needs to be available so that it can be output when results are returned.
-It is also important to understand we use the python
-Decimal() method to apply the defined precision value to the floating values for this stage.
-This determines the accuracy of out outputs.
+Note: It is important that calculations are exact and do not suffer any rounding errors that can be seen with binary arithmetic.

-We now determine if the absolute difference between the sum of the components and the predictive is zero then the method stops with an indication of no correction.
+We now determine if the absolute difference between the sum of the components and the total_value is zero then the method stops and returns a tcc marker of "N".

 If true, we have a TCC Marker = N meaning we have no correction and the method stops with an output written.